Everyone knows what maturity looks like on the outside. Anyone can look like they know what they’re doing.

 It’s a behavior that simply can’t be mimicked, like how we act in public or fashion trends.

 I’ve become acutely aware that age has no bearing on this at all.
 I know some (very) mature 20somethings and some (very) juvenile 40somethings.
-This conundrum baffled me for quite some time.
-The conclusion I’ve finally come to over the past few months is this:
+This conundrum baffled me for quite some time and the conclusion I’ve come to over the past few months is this:

 Self-Awareness is the No. 1 Qualification for (Real-Life) #Adulting.